 Several awards in high school, and primary school.

-I recently joined to UNSW and I am exploring new areas of research related to social robotics and human robot interaction.
+I am exploring new areas of research related to social robotics and human robot interaction.
 For instance, the use of robots as conflict mediators, addiction to robots, utilitarian social robots, and explorations to the uncanny valley in avatars, robots and artificial agents.

 My approach is focus in put robots "into the wild" evaluating quantitative and qualitative aspects of human-robot interaction.